maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/voting-basics/what-is-recall-election.md

 section: "voting-basics"
 priority: "Minor"
 ---
-A recall election decides if an elected official is removed from the elected job, and who will replace that official.
+A recall election decides whether or not an elected official will be removed from the elected job, and who will replace that official.

 For more information visit [Recall Elections](http://www.sos.ca.gov/elections/prior-elections/statewide-election-results/statewide-special-election-october-7-2003/frequently-asked-questions/#1).